This post may contain affiliate links. Please read our disclosure policy.

 Let’s make these!

-- The dessert of all veggie side dishes
+- The dessert of all veggie side dishes.

 - Goes with everything!

-- Colorful Carrots:Â I typically use your standard orange carrots for this dish, but don’t be afraid to grab the colorful carrots too!
+- Colorful Carrots: Slice the carrots into 1/2-inch pieces.
+If you’d prefer to use baby carrots, they work just as well!
+I typically use standard orange carrots for this dish, but don’t be afraid to use colorful carrots too!
 Purple or white carrots would look amazing in this dish and taste just as good.

 - Herbs: What fresh herbs should you add at the end to get a really KAPOW flavor with your carrots?
 I love rosemary, parsley, and thyme, but you can shake things up with whatever you have in your herb garden!